-A match is played by two teams, each consisting of not more than three players, one of whom must be designated as goalkeeper.
+A match is played by two teams, each consisting of not more than three players in KidSize and not more than two players in TeenSize, one of whom must be designated as goalkeeper.
 A match may not start if either team consists of less than one player.